KC-7/ecommerce/README.md

 The following file path used in the Boutique Ado tutorial does not exist in the project directories:

-    cp -r ../.pip-modules/lib/python3.7/site-packages/alluth/templates/* ./templates/allauth/
+    `cp -r ../.pip-modules/lib/python3.7/site-packages/alluth/templates/* ./templates/allauth/`

 #### Resolution

 To find the correct file path for the allauth packages, follow these steps:

-1. Open a terminal or command prompt.

-2. Start the Python interpreter by running the python command:
+1. Start the Python interpreter by running the `python` command in the terminal:

-    python

-3. Once the Python interpreter starts, enter the following command to access the Python help system:
+2. Once the Python interpreter starts, enter the `help('allauth')` command to access the Python help system:

-    help('allauth')

-4. The help information for the allauth package will be displayed, including the path to the site-packages directory where it is installed.
+3. The help information for the allauth package will be displayed, including the path to the site-packages directory where it is installed.

-5. Copy the site-packages path from the output and replace [your site-package path] in the command `cp -r [your site-package path]/allauth/templates/* ./templates/allauth/` with the actual path.
+4. Copy the site-packages path from the output and replace [your site-package path] in the command `cp -r [your site-package path]/allauth/templates/* ./templates/allauth/` with the actual path.

-6. Run the modified command to copy the allauth templates to the appropriate directory, I used:
+5. Run the modified command to copy the allauth templates to the appropriate directory, I used:
     `cp -r /workspace/.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth/`

 ---

-### Heroku Invalid credentials provided
+### Heroku Invalid Credentials Provided

 #### Issue